CleasbyCode/pdvzip/README.md

 Image dimensions can be set between a minimum of ***68 x 68*** and a maximum of ***899 x 899***.

-*Note: Images that are created & saved within your image editor as **PNG-32/24** that are either black & white/grayscale images, with 256 colours or less, will be converted by **Twitter** to **PNG-8** and you will lose the embedded content.
+*Note: Images that are created & saved within your image editor as **PNG-32/24** that are either black & white/grayscale, images with 256 colours or less, will be converted by **Twitter** to **PNG-8** and you will lose the embedded content.
 If you want to use a simple "single" colour **PNG-32/24** image, then fill an area with a gradient colour instead of a single solid colour.
 **Twitter** should then keep the image as **PNG-32/24**. [**(Example).**](https://twitter.com/CleasbyCode/status/1694992647121965554)*